Heritage Tree Details

 James and Elizabeth Baker were among the first Oregon Trail emigrants to settle in Eastern Oregon.
 They traveled from Iowa in 1862 and were one of the original five families to settle in what is now the City of La Grande.

 La Grande was a treeless prairie when they arrived.
-James Baker was known as a …
+James Baker was known as a horticulturist and planted many of the first trees in the community.
+Elizabeth Baker loved the …

 Read More